top of page

 The parish employed a surgeon by 1829.

-From the mid 18th century the Gall family made rope and twine in Little Shelford.
-They had a rope walk running east from their premises (an 9 Church Street).
-From the mid 19th century the firm also made sacks and tarpaulins and from the later 19th century distilled tar.
+From the mid 18th century, the Gall family made rope and twine in Little Shelford.
+They had a rope walk running east from their premises (at nine Church Street).
+From the mid 19th century, the firm also made sacks and tarpaulins.
+Later in the19th century, they distilled tar.
 The business continued until the 1950s.

-In 1957 the premises were bought by a manufacturer of lenses and optical instruments and by 1974 were used by a small firm engaged in wrought iron Arthur Austin (d.
-1908), whose family had been long established in the area as windmill builders, built a brewery on the Hauxton Road in the late 19th century.
+In 1957, the premises were bought by a manufacturer of lenses and optical instruments and by 1974 were used by a small firm engaged in wrought iron. .

 A water mill was recorded at Little Shelford in 1279.